Fellowships & Mentorships

-Fellowships & Mentorships

 For over 30 years the Barbara Bates Center for The Study of the History of Nursing has offered fellowships and research awards of up to $4,000 to support: residence at the Center, ongoing collaboration with nurse historians, and historical research in nursing.

 It is expected that the research and new materials produced by our scholars will help ensure the growth of scholarly work focused on the history of nursing.
-The 2021 Fellowship cycle has closed; for general information about Bates Center Fellowships please see below:
+The 2022 Fellowship cycle has ended; please find a general description of the Center’s fellowships below:

 - The Karen Buhler-Wilkerson Faculty Research Fellowship provides up to $4,000 of support to faculty from all disciplines from colleges and universities, based on evidence of preparation and/or productivity in historical research and/or teaching related to nursing.